Core Idea

 Track your attention patterns… Open your primary social media app and scroll for ten minutes.
 Write down every piece of content you encountered.
 Then close the app and try to recall what you saw without looking at your notes.
 Notice what lingered in memory and what vanished completely.

 Most people discover their retention follows a predictable pattern.
 Emotional content sticks.
 Funny content sticks.
 Complex ideas evaporate.
-This isn’t personal failure.
-The medium trains the brain for quick consumption and rapid forgetting, its natural ability.
+This isn't personal failure.
+The medium is built for quick consumption and rapid forgetting.
+That is its design, not a side effect.

 Design your own curation… Identify three substantial articles or essays you found valuable in the past month.
 Create a system to revisit them regularly without relying on social media algorithms.
 This might involve bookmarking, note-taking, or scheduled reminders.